 Today, I’d like to go over the basics of Interpersonal Effectiveness, a pillar of Dialectical Behavior Therapy.
 We’ve hit on some serious DBT skills on Parallel Dichotomy before, with the four part emotion regulation series, but today, we’re going to be working in an entirely different area of DBT.

-When you read the title of this post, what was your immediate reaction?
 When I was introduced to interpersonal effective, it was described as “how to get what you want in relationships.”
 With my somewhat off-base view of the definition of “getting what you want”, my visceral reaction was, “I’m not looking to manipulate others and have power over them!” and I was shocked that such a concept would be addressed in a group therapy session!

 See, my view of a “good” relationship involved consistent self-sacrifice.
 This, it turns out, is not healthy.
 (Which was one of many reasons I found myself in a group therapy session to begin with!)

 Interpersonal Effectiveness is actually just about how to be assertive and set boundaries in healthy relationships.
 Which are necessary skills to maintain the wellness of yourself and those with whom you find yourself in relation.
 As I mentioned, it is a pillar of DBT, so there are many facets to it.
 Overall, though, in its simplest form, interpersonal effectiveness is about knowing when and how to ask for something for yourself and when and how to say “no” to a request made of you.

 As is common in the DBT curriculum, acronyms abound!
 You may have heard some of them if you’re familiar with group or hospital-based therapy.
 D.E.A.R.M.A.N., G.I.V.E., and F.A.S.T. are my personal favorites.